swyxio/brain/A - Writing/The Investment Case for Temporal.md

 Very few people on Earth have ever seen a company through from 1b to 100b and beyond, so I'm definitely missing obvious steps or making some absolute howlers.
 Please comment below or correct me if you can see these.

-The final task that remains is to guesstimate - *how long* is this all going to take?
-Stripe is 12 years old, Snowflake is 10, and both of those companies grew up in the [longest bull market in history](https://www.investopedia.com/news/really-longest-bull-market-history/).
+The final task that remains is to guesstimate - ***how long* is this all going to take**?
+Stripe is 12 years old, Snowflake is 10, but both of those companies grew up in the [longest bull market in history](https://www.investopedia.com/news/really-longest-bull-market-history/).
 Even operationally, at this point 2-3 years into Temporal, those companies seem like they are decades away from where we are today.

 Then again, the human mind is incapable of comprehending exponential growth over long periods of time:

 {% twitter https://twitter.com/paulg/status/403183731449413632?lang=en %}

+## Acknowledgements

+Thanks to Dan Croak, Ryland Goldstein, David Khourshid, Nicholas Oxford, and @qoouep for reviewing drafts of this essay and providing feedback!